PFB-Diff: Progressive Feature Blending Diffusion for Text-driven Image Editing: Experiments

-During background replacement, the results obtained from \textit{Baseline + PFB} often exhibit additional objects around the foreground objects.
+During background replacement, the results obtained from Baseline+PFB often exhibit additional objects around the foreground objects.
 As shown in the fourth row and first column of Figure \ref{fig:aba}, another horse appears around the original horse.
 When generating the new background, diffusion models are fed with the text prompt ``a horse is standing on a dusty road", but Baseline+PFB fails to restrict the generated horse to the position of the original horse.
 Masking the attention maps of specific words is introduced to address this issue.
-As shown in the last row of Figure \ref{fig:aba}, when we reintroduced AM in the model, we could observe a significant improvement in the aforementioned problems.
-We can also observe that AM has little influence on foreground object replacement.
+As shown in the last row of Figure \ref{fig:aba}, when we reintroduced AM into the model, we could observe an improvement in the aforementioned problems.